Lazy loading with Angular 16

 - home works! (code found in main.js )

-- signup works! (code found in modules-general-signup-signup-module.js )
+- login works! (code found in chunk-xxx2.js )

-- about works! (code used modules-general-about-about-module.js )
+- signup works! (code found in chunk-xxx3.js )

-If we launch the url localhost/contact
+If we run the url localhost/contact

 Conclusion :